Ivan Kalmar

-Ivan Kalmar (born February 13, 1948) is a Czechoslovak-born Canadian anthropologist.
-He is professor at the University of Toronto.
+Ivan Kalmar (born February 13, 1948) is a Canadian anthropologist.
+He is a professor in the Department of Anthropology and the Munk School of Global Affairs and Public Policy at the University of Toronto, and a fellow of Victoria College.

-Early life
+Early life and education

 Soon after Kalmar was born in Prague, his family moved to Komárno, and later to Bratislava.
 When he was seventeen, he left what was then Czechoslovakia, and eventually arrived in the United States.
-Kalmar's family settled in Philadelphia.
+His family settled in Philadelphia.